 The next rules goes hand in hand with the access entrance, because a dog must be kept on a leash until it is inside the dog park, and a dog must be put back on that leash before it can be taken out of the dog park, which means owners will need to keep leashes readily available, according to the regulations.

-Additionally, human food is allowed inside the park and only dog treats are permitted.
+Additionally, human food is not allowed inside the park and only dog treats are permitted.
 Initial talks of the dog park included a water fountain, which will have three portions — one for adults, one for children and those with disabilities, and a bottom portion for the dogs.

 While dogs are inside the park, they’re allowed to be off the leash, but the owner is responsible for maintaining control of the animal and remain in their eyesight at all times.
 Owners also assume responsibility for any damage created by their canine to the dog park.
 For example, if a dog digs a hole, the hole “must be filled in and any turf damage must be repaired,” rules state.